New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 DeFi’s aim as a digital financial infrastructure is to essentially eliminate the need for a central entity to approve financial transactions.

-In order to better understand the appeal of DeFi, it helps to first look at the current centralized finance (CeFi) system that is in place.
+To better understand the appeal of DeFi, it helps to first examine the current centralized finance (CeFi) system.

 Centralized finance